U.N. demands Syria ceasefire as air strikes pound rebel areas

 “They cover the air space of the Syrian north,” the commander told Reuters.
 That would include the Afrin area where Turkish warplanes have been supporting the ground offensive by the Turkish army and allied Free Syrian Army factions.

-(This version of the story has been refiled to amend reference to “northwestern” in paragraph two)

-Reporting Tom Perry, Lisa Barrington and Ellen Francis in Beirut, Daren Butler and Orhan Coskun in Istanbul, Stephanie Nebehay in Geneva; writing by Tom Perry; editing by Mark Heinrich
+Reporting Tom Perry, Lisa Barrington, Ellen Francis and Angus McDowall in Beirut, Daren Butler and Orhan Coskun in Istanbul, Stephanie Nebehay in Geneva; writing by Tom Perry; editing by Mark Heinrich, William Maclean